Harvey Marcelin: Hospitalization

-Previous murders
+Murder of Jacqueline Bonds

-Jacqueline Bonds
+Marriage and affairs

 In the early 1960s, Marcelin married a woman named Florence Jackson, but their relationship proved troublesome, as Marcelin often cheated on Florence with other women.
-In early 1962, Marcelin met 24-year-old Jacqueline Bonds, with whom she soon began an intimate relationship.
-However, Bonds soon began to accuse her of being aggressive and eventually ended their affair – this caused Marcelin to start stalking and sexually harassing her, as well as threaten to "get her" in front of her mother.
+In early 1962, Marcelin met 24-year-old Jacqueline Bonds, with whom he soon began an intimate relationship.
+However, Bonds soon began to accuse him of being aggressive and eventually ended their affair – this caused Marcelin to start stalking and sexually harassing her, as well as threaten to "get her" in front of Bonds's mother.

-In March 1963, Marcelin, along with her newest girlfriend, Clementine Benifield, were arrested in Brooklyn on charges of attempted rape, second-degree assault and burglary.
-After her arrest, she claimed that Bonds was with them at the time of the crimes, and Bonds was promptly detained, but when it later became clear that she played a small role, the prosecutors offered her a plea deal - in exchange for testifying against her co-defendants, she would be granted immunity from prosecution.
-While the investigation was still underway, Marcelin was released from prison after her mother paid her bail.
+In March 1963, Marcelin, along with his newest girlfriend, Clementine Benifield, were arrested in Brooklyn on charges of attempted rape, second-degree assault and burglary.
+After his arrest, he claimed that Bonds was with them at the time of the crimes, and Bonds was promptly detained, but when it later became clear that she played a small role, the prosecutors offered her a plea deal - in exchange for testifying against her co-defendants, she would be granted immunity from prosecution.
+While the investigation was still underway, Marcelin was released from prison after his mother paid his bail.

-On April 18, Marcelin went to Bonds' apartment on 2216 Eight Avenue in Manhattan and got into an argument with her in the hallway, during which Marcelin pulled out a .32 caliber revolver and shot her.
+On April 18, Marcelin went to Bonds' apartment on 2216 Eighth Avenue in Manhattan and got into an argument with her in the hallway, during which Marcelin pulled out a .32 caliber revolver and shot her.
 Bonds then ran into her bedroom, but was shot again twice, staggering and collapsing into the living room, where she succumbed to her injuries.
-She was arrested shortly afterwards and taken to the Bellevue Hospital for a psychiatric assessment.
-The examining psychiatrists ruled that while she suffered from a schizoid personality disorder with sociopathic traits, Marcelin was sane and could stand trial.
+Marcelin was arrested shortly afterwards and taken to the Bellevue Hospital for a psychiatric assessment.
+The examining psychiatrists ruled that while he suffered from a schizoid personality disorder with sociopathic traits, Marcelin was sane and could stand trial.